hildigerr/mobs/README.txt

 	Commercial usage: Allowed
 	Readme file: textures/terms-of-use.txt -->[ I include it, but renamed to rabbit_terms-of-use.txt  ]

-The rest of the sounds were found at various locations that I don't recall.
-If you own one of them, I will remove it and delete all copies of it at you're request.
+The rest of the sounds were found at various locations that I don't recall, unless otherwise acknowledged in changes.txt.
+If you own one of them, I will remove it and delete all copies of it, at you're request.

          DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004